 Brazilian crib (present)

-The figures are made of raw terracotta and the stable is made of a dried pumpkin.
+The figures are made of raw terracotta and the stable is made out of a dried pumpkin.
 Among the animals there is a cock, which is a symbol of Christ.
 It can be found in many Portuguese and Brazilian cribs.
 It announces the day, like the Messiah.
-As an animal of the sun par excellence, it symbolizes light and resurrection.
-Its place on the top of steeples reminds of the predominance of the spiritual in human life.
+As the animal representing the sun par excellence, it symbolizes light and resurrection.
+Its place on the top of church spires reminds of the predominance of the spiritual in human life.
 In the Spanish tradition, the midnight mass is also called cock mass, it lasted until dawn.

 Fayence-crip by Moustier (1993)

-In contrast to porcelain, faience is fired at a low temperature (1040° C) and cold glazed by dipping or brushing, followed by a second firing at 950° C. The faience is then fired at a low temperature (1040° C).
-This crib recalls the ancient tradition of the faience statuettes of Apt and Moustiers, which were made in the XVIII century.
-Century were very in fashion.
+In contrast to porcelain, faience is fired at a lower temperature (1040° C) and glazed cold by dipping or brushing, followed by a second firing at 950° C. This crib is evocative of the ancient tradition of the faience statuettes of Apt and Moustiers, which were made in the XVIII century, during which they were in fashion.
 Because of the modern style of the figures, this crib has no resemblance at all to the Provençal crib.
 Only the background decoration refers to the village in Haute-Provence, where the work was created.

 Isabelle BONDIL, Moustiers-Sainte-Marie (F)

 Crib made of colored glass plates (1999)

 The exhibit was made of coloured glass plates.
 The figures are made of glass set in lead.
 In 2002 this crib won the 3rd prize in the Ars Krippana Museum crib competition in the category of professional artists.